cloudreve/docs/en/api/metadata.md

 `sys:restore_uri` is used to record the original URI of a trashed file, from which the display name of the file can be obtained.

 `sys:expected_collect_time` is used to record the expected collection time of the trashed file as a Unix timestamp in seconds.

+## LivePhoto

+`customize:live_photo` is used to mark whether a file is a LivePhoto, and its value is `true` or `false`.
+To display LivePhoto, the file also needs to have a LivePhoto Blob with a MOV video.